druid-io/druid-io.github.io/docs/latest/querying/sql.md

 [{"TheCount":24433}]
 ```

-There are a variety of [connection context parameters](#connection-context) you can provide by adding a "context" map,
+Metadata is available over the HTTP API by querying the ["INFORMATION_SCHEMA" tables](#retrieving-metadata).

-like:
+Finally, you can also provide [connection context parameters](#connection-context) by adding a "context" map, like:

 ```json
 {